 For parents & Caregivers

-Find out more about me
+Find out more about Gavin Buchanan, Driving Instructor

+Lessons include use of our car.
 As an AA Driving School, Thames Driver Training uses the latest model automatic Suzuki Swift.
 The car is dual controlled for safety.
 The Suzuki Swift is the latest in safety and technology with an ANCAP Safety 5 star rating.
 To achieve the maximum 5 star ANCAP safety rating, a vehicle must perform to the highest level across all crash tests and assessments (source: ANCAP).The vehicle is new (August 2018) and is dual control.

 The lesson includes the cost of insurance in the hourly fee.
 However, there is a $350 excess to be paid by the driver, in the event of an accident.
 I hold personal liability insurance for up to one million dollars.
 Thames Driver Training accepts no liability in the event of damage to your person, vehicle, property or third party.

-Using Your Car
+Using Your Own Car

 Lessons in your own manual or automatic car are fine.
 In fact, it's good to have lessons in the car you will be driving and probably doing the test in.
 Your vehicle must registered, warranted etc. Insurance while you or your child is learning is your own responsibility.
 Please check with your own insurer to ensure you have the correct cover.
+The lesson cost is the same, whether we use your own car or our dual controlled automatic Suzuki Swift.

 If paying by online banking, please make sure payment is in our account the day before the lesson.
 If paying by cash, please pay on the day at the start of your lesson.
-Lessons will only proceed once payment is received.
+Lessons will only proceed once payment is recieved.

-Please give 24 hours notice of cancellation to avoid paying for missing the lesson
+Please give 24 hours notice of cancellation to avoid paying for missing the lesson.

 Please text me on 027 268 6381 urgently to advise if you are running late.
 Your lesson may be shortened as lesson times are tightly scheduled.